merijntiebie/Connect4/NOTES.md

 🔴🟡🔴⚫⚫⚫⚫
 🟡🟡🔴🟡⚫⚫⚫

+# Pomodoro goal: finish unit tests for determing amount of discs in every diagonal direction
 # Units for this component

 Diagonal: look upward to the right for same disks and return number of disks found